Kristen Cox: Early life

-She served a mission for the Church of Latter Day Saints in Brazil.
+She served a mission for the Church of Jesus Christ of Latter-Day Saints in Brazil.

 She received an honorary Ph.D. from Snow College in 2019.

 Career

 Cox worked as Secretary of the Maryland Department of Disabilities.
 She was appointed to a position with the Department of Education by President George W. Bush and held numerous positions with the National Federation of the Blind.

 She ran as the Republican candidate for lieutenant governor of Maryland during the 2006 general election.

 Cox served as the executive director of the Department of Workforce Services (DWS).

 She was appointed executive director of the Utah Governor's Office of Management and Budget (GOMB) by Governor Gary Herbert in 2012.
 She served from 2012 to 2020.